htetpaihtun/docker-for-my-friends/chapter-4/README.md

 #### 4.5.3 Restart policies

-The thing about modularizing your application and running as one-of processes in container is it becomes easier to track in lower level but then when you are scaling up (what you definitely want and will do in microservice architecture), it also becomes extremely hard to manage.
+The thing about modularizing your application and running as one-off processes in container is it becomes easier to track in lower level but then when you are scaling up (what you definitely want and will do in microservice architecture), it also becomes extremely hard to manage.
 When you are managing micro-services, it is crucial to have some sort of self-healing nature to avoid higher level complexities.